Social Automation and Scheduling

 - Plagiarism Checker – A tool you might not think to use whilst writing but really should.
 Plagiarism isn’t just a matter of hurting the feelings of content creators but also that of search engines.
 With duplicate content penalties-a-plenty, it is important for the quality of your site to make sure that whilst you may be writing on an already well-documented subject, take an original stance or face the wrath of Google!

 - Afterlight (for IOS) – Gorgeous social posts that are curated by an art director are little needed when Afterlight brings the artist to the palm of your hand.
 My favorite reason to use the tool when I’m out on the go is that your audience is always looking for exciting content.
 The app is easily the most comprehensive free tool I’ve used to make sure my Instagram posts are perfectly color balanced before posting to keep in key with any existing branding.
-I rarely use the more in-your-face elements of the app, but if bold frames and burn effects are your thing then you’ll also find that in this self-contained editing platform.
+I rarely use the more in-your-face elements of the app, but if bold frames and burn effects are your things then you’ll also find that in this self-contained editing platform.

 SEO is one of those areas where I’m not too loyal to any one source of data.
 As you’ll most often find that not all websites are crawled equally.
 I’ve found many domain exceptions in which Majestic outperforms Ahrefs and vice versa.
 Below are the tools we most often use in both their free and premium formats.